-§582.400 Grant agreement.
+§ 582.400 Grant agreement.

 (a) General.
 The grant agreement will be between HUD and the recipient.
 HUD will hold the recipient responsible for the overall administration of the program, including overseeing any subrecipients or contractors.
-Under the grant agreement, the recipient must agree to operate the program in ac-cordance with the provisions of this part and other applicable HUD regula-tions tions.
+Under the grant agreement, the recipient must agree to operate the program in accordance with the provisions of this part and other applicable HUD regulations.

 (b) Enforcement.
-HUD will enforce the obligations in the grant agreement through such action as may be necessary, including recapturing assist-ance awarded under the program.
+HUD will enforce the obligations in the grant agreement through such action as may be necessary, including recapturing assistance awarded under the program.

-§582.405 Program changes.
+§ 582.405 Program changes.

 (a) Changes.
-HUD must approve, in (a) Changes.
 HUD must approve, in writing, any significant changes to an approved program.
 Significant changes that require approval include, but are not limited to, a change in sponsor, a change in the project site for SRO or PRA with rehabilitation projects, and a change in the type of persons with disabilities to be served.
-Depending on the nature of the change, HUD may require a new certification of consistency. quire a new certification of consistency with the CHAS (see §582.120).
+Depending on the nature of the change, HUD may require a new certification of consistency with the CHAS (see § 582.120).

-(b) Approval.
-Approval for such changes is contingent upon the applica-tion ranking remaining high enough to have been competitively selected for funding in the year the application was selected.
+Approval.
+Approval for (b) such changes is contingent upon the application ranking remaining high enough to have been competitively selected for funding in the year the application was selected.

-2.410 Obligation and deobligation of funds. §582.410
+§ 582.410 Obligation and deobligation of funds.

 (a) Obligation of funds.
-When HUD and (a) Obligation of funds.
 When HUD and the applicant execute a grant agree-ment, HUD will obligate funds to cover the amount of the approved grant.
 The recipient will be expected to carry out the activities as proposed in the appli-cation.
-After the initial obligation of funds, HUD is under no obligation to make any upward revisions to the grant amount for any approved assistgrant amount for any approved assist-ance.
+After the initial obligation of funds, HUD is under no obligation to make any upward revisions to the grant amount for any approved assistance.

-(b) Deobligation.
-(I) HUD may deobligate all or a portion of the ap-proved grant amount if such amount is not expended in a timely manner, or the proposed housing for which funding was approved or the supportive services proposed in the application are not provided in accordance with the approved application, the requirements of this part, and other applicable HUD regulations.
-The grant agreement may set forth other circumstances under which funds may be deobligated, and other sanctions may be imposed.

-(2) HUD may readvertise, in a notice of fund availability, the availability of funds that have been deobligated, or may reconsider applications that were submitted in response to the most recently published notice of fund avail-ability and select applications for funding with the deobligated funds.
-Such selections would be made in accordance with the selection process described in §582,220 of this part.
+Deobligation. (b) (1) HUD mav deobligate all or a portion of the ap-proved grant amount if such amount is not expended in a timely manner, or the proposed housing for which funding was approved or the supportive services proposed in the application are not pro-vided in accordance with the approved application, the requirements of this part, and other applicable HUD regula-tions.
+The grant agreement may set forth other circumstances under which funds may be deobligated, and other (2) HUD may readvertise, in a notice of fund availability, the availability of funds that have been deobligated, or may reconsider applications that were submitted in response to the most re-cently published notice of fund availability and select applications for fund-ing with the deobligated funds.
+Such selections would be made in accordance with the selection process described in §582.220 of this part.
 Any selections made using deobligated funds will be subject to applicable appropriation act requirements governing the use of deobligated funding authority.